ehijie98/social_network_databases_project/posts_classes_design_recipe.md

-## Posts Model and Repository Classes Design Recipe
+# Posts Model and Repository Classes Design Recipe

-# 1. Design and create the Table
+## 1. Design and Create the Table
 If the table is already created in the database, you can skip this step.

 Otherwise, follow this recipe to design and create the SQL schema for your table.